-MCAD MFA employs a Pass/Fail grading system.
-In practice, successful completion of a semester of study is recorded on the candidate's official transcript as "Pass."
+Starting Fall 2025, MCAD MFA employs a High Pass/Pass/Fail grading system (prior to Fall 2025, MFA used a Pass/Fail grading system).
 Criterion for grading will be established at the beginning of each class by the instructor and by the mentor for mentorship credits.
 Failure to meet course requirements will be recorded as "Fail" and credit hours will not be granted.
-All course requirements, including all class assignments, must be completed and deemed satisfactory by the instructor or mentor in order to earn a grade of "Pass".
+All course requirements, including all class assignments, must be completed and deemed satisfactory by the instructor or mentor in order to earn a grade of "Pass," and a "High Pass" could be earned at the discretion of the course instructor.